 What’s been happening in our home?
 The hubby works for an excavation company.
 Pay check’s roll in, no one’s laid off.
 But, all of a sudden he’s working every Saturday!
 Which then slows our home projects placing them on the back burner.
 Somehow I managed to get him to build this cabinet for me despite it all.
 Yeah!

-We have a moderate-sized kitchen with the dysfunctional layout and lack of pantry space.
+We have a moderate-sized kitchen with a dysfunctional layout and lack of pantry space.
 I’m not complaining unless I have to reorganize the pantry again.
 I repeat and again!
 And yet again!
 That’s when I came up with an idea for the cupboard for all our tea and coffee stash.
 Because if you didn’t know it and are new here WE LOVE COFFEE.

 - This is a sponsored post for DecoArt All these are all my 100% honest opinions, text, and images.

 Chalky Finish DIY project

 Here is a list of the supplies that I used for this DIY Chalky Finish home project

 - Chalky Finish Paints (colors everlasting and primitive)